 The Company as a subsidiary of DWS Group GmbH & Co.
-KGaA ("DWS KGaA") is included in the compensation strategy of the DWS Group (DWS KGaA and its subsidiaries).
+KGaA ("DWS KGaA") is included in the group-wide compensation strategy of the DWS Group.
 All matters related to compensation, as well as compliance with regulatory requirements, are monitored by the relevant governing bodies of the DWS Group.
-The DWS Group pursues a total compensation approach that comprises fixed and variable compensation components and contains portions of deferred compensation, which are linked both to individual future performance and the sustainable corporate development.
-Under the compensation strategy, employees at the first and second management level in particular receive a portion of the variable compensation in the form of deferred compensation elements, which are largely linked to the long-term performance of the DWS share or of the investment products.
+The DWS Group pursues a total compensation approach, i.e., total compensation for employees comprises fixed and variable compensation and may contain portions of deferred compensation, which are linked both to individual future performance and to sustainable corporate development.
+Under the compensation strategy, employees at the first and second management level in particular receive a portion of the variable compensation in the form of deferred compensation elements, which are largely linked to the long-term performance of the DWS share price or of the investment products.